R1B Reading and Composition Through Philosophy. Khatchirian. TuTh 2-3:30, Barrows 50.

 115 Political Philosophy.
 Sluga.
 TuTh 9:30-11, Wheeler 204.

 An examination of fundamental political issues and concepts drawing on both classical and contemporary writings.

 121 Moral Questions of Data Science.
 Kolodny.
 TuTh 8-9:30, Barrows 56.

-This course explores, from a philosophical perspective, ethical questions arising from collecting, drawing inferences from, and acting on data, especially when these activities are automated and at a large scale.
+This course explores, from a philosophical perspective, ethical questions arising from collecting, drawing inferences from, and acting on data, especially when these activities are automated and on a large scale.
 Topics include: bias, fairness, discrimination, interpretability, privacy, paternalism, freedom of speech, and democracy.
-Three hours of lecture and one hour of discussion per week.

 122 Theory of Knowledge.
 Holliday.
 TuTh 2-3:30, Wheeler 204.

 An upper-division course in the philosophical theory of knowledge.
 Not a general survey of the field, but an investigation of fundamental epistemological issues raised by science: the underdetermination of theory by data; the problem of induction; and attempts to give an account of how hypotheses are confirmed by evidence.